North Jutlandic Island: Geography

-Since 1 January 2007, when the Danish municipal reform became effective, these areas along with Himmerland and the islands of Mors and Læsø have constituted the North Jutland Region, being the smallest of Denmark's five regions by population.
-Ecclesiastically, the North Jutlandic Island is the main part of the Diocese of Aalborg.
+Since 1 January 2007, when the Danish municipal reform became effective, these areas, along with Himmerland and the islands of Mors and Læsø have constituted the North Jutland Region, the smallest of Denmark's five regions by population.
+Ecclesiastically, the North Jutland Islands are the main part of the Diocese of Aalborg.

-In traditional terms, the westernmost part of the island, Thy, is considered part of Northern and Western Jutland simultaneously.
+In traditional terms, the westernmost part of the island, Thy, is considered part of both Northern and Western Jutland simultaneously.
 The term North West Jutland refers to Thy, the island Mors, and the parts of mainland Jutland bordering the western Limfjord, such as the peninsula of Salling and around the towns of Struer and Lemvig.